Very Ordinary Couple: Plot

+Despite their efforts, the damage to their relationship has taken its toll.
+Ultimately, the two main characters realize that there are some things in life that cannot be fixed no matter how hard they try.

 Reception

 Billed as a romantic comedy, but which might also be described simply as a relationship drama, Very Ordinary Couple made an impressive start at the box office with 1.8 million admissions in four weeks.
 Viewers praised the strong acting in the film as well as its comparatively realistic, non-romantic view of contemporary relationships.
 Debut director Roh Deok had previously worked as a scripter on Jang Joon-hwan's cult classic Save the Green Planet!
 (2003) and also received praise for her short film The Secret within Her Mask (2005).